Daytron/SimpleDialogFX/README.md

 getTextField()      // For Input dialog's textfield getException_area() // For Exception dialog's textarea
 ```
-In addition, the Dialog class itself is a subclass of the Stage class, so you can further customize the look and style of your dialog.
+In addition, the Dialog class itself is a subclass of the Stage class, so you can further customize the look and style of your dialogs.

 ### Documentation
 See [Javadoc] for more information.